 General information and course program

-We are excited to announce the International Summer School in Uganda: Survey Methodology and Data Management (ISSU), to be held from September 16 to September 27, 2019 at Muteesa I Royal University in Masaka, Uganda.
+We are excited to announce the International Summer School in Uganda: Survey Methodology and Data Management (ISSU), to be held from February 01 to February 12, 2021 at Muteesa I Royal University in Masaka, Uganda.
 The Summer School is funded by the VW Foundation and jointly organized by GESIS – Leibniz Institute for the Social Sciences, Germany, and Muteesa I Royal University, Uganda.
-It will bring together 50 participants from Germany, Uganda, and Kenya.
+It will bring together 50 participants from Germany, Uganda, Kenya, and Tanzania.

 The Summer School seeks to provide participants with an intense training in social science research methods as well as to foster international research collaboration and intercultural exchange.
 Over the course of two weeks, the International Summer School in Uganda offers four one-week courses on social science research methods.
 Courses are taught by internationally renowned scholars and lectures in each course are complemented by hands-on exercises, giving participants the opportunity to apply their newly acquired knowledge in practice.
 Participants can choose from one of two courses per week.

 Week 2 (08-12 February 2021)

 Participation in the Summer School is open to up to 50 participants from Germany, Uganda, Kenya, and Tanzania, all of whom will receive a scholarship covering travel costs, accommodation, and course fees.
 PhD students and postdocs from Germany, Uganda, Kenya, and Tanzania may apply for scholarships to participate in the International Summer School in Uganda.
 Scholarships are only available for taking part in both weeks of the Summer School.
 Applications will be evaluated by an international selection committee based on academic criteria.
 For the full Calls for Applications, please see below.

 Please note the following formal eligibility criteria: